 Ohio has eight professional sports teams across five leagues.
 In addition to this, the state has numerous colleges that participate in major Division I athletics.
 The two biggest schools in the state are The Ohio State University and the University of Cincinnati.

-The Cleveland Cavaliers are the only NBA team in the state of Ohio.
-The Cavaliers were built by LeBron James during across two separate stints.
+The Cleveland Cavaliers are the only NBA team in the state.
+The Cavaliers were built by LeBron James during two separate stints.
 James brought back a title to his hometown team in 2016.
 This was the team’s first NBA Championship in franchise history.
-The Columbus Blue Jackets are the only NHL team in Ohio.
+The Columbus Blue Jackets are the only NHL team.
 The Blue Jackets have been operating since 2000, but the team doesn’t even have a division title on its resume.

-The MLB and MLS each have two clubs that play in Ohio.
+The MLB and MLS each have two clubs that play.
 The Cincinnati Reds and the Cleveland Indians compete in the MLB.
 The Columbus Crew and FC Cincinnati play in the MLS.
 All four of these teams are very popular in their respective regions of the state.

 FAQ for Betting in Ohio